Consistency of New CDF-II W Boson Mass with 123-Model: Conclusion

 \section{Conclusion}

-The CDF II experiment was one of the main experiments that observed the MW anomaly.
-The CDF Collaboration measured the W boson mass with high precision, and found a value that was slightly lower than the value obtained at the LHC.
-This discrepancy remains a subject of ongoing investigation, and could potentially indicate new physics beyond the SM.
-It is worth noting that while the discrepancy in the W boson mass measurement between the Tevatron and the LHC is often referred to as the "MW anomaly," it is also possible that the discrepancy could be due to systematic uncertainties or other factors, rather than new physics.
-Further studies are needed to fully understand the origin of the discrepancy and its implications for particle physics.
+The CDF II experiment has reported a significant anomaly for the $W$ boson mass.
+And, with remarkable precision, it reveals a slightly higher value compared to the SM value.
+This intriguing deviation continues to be actively investigated, as it could potentially signify the presence of new physics BSM.
+It is also plausible that such discrepancy stems from systematic uncertainties or other contributing factors rather than new physics.
+Further in-depth studies are necessary to fully comprehend the origin of this deviation and its implications in the realm of particle physics.

-We have discussed the consistency of the large deviation between the W-boson mass measured recently at CDF II collaborations and its SM prediction with the 123-model while considering the theoretical and experimental constraints.
-According to this model, the impacts of the fields VEVs $\vs$ and $\vt$ at the tree level can both dramatically change the W-boson mass from what the Standard Model predicts.
+In this paper, we have discussed the consistency of the aforementioned anomaly within the 123-model, while considering the theoretical and experimental constraints.
+Accordingly, as the provided Higgs spectrum is phenomenologically diverse, the impacts of the fields involved VEVs $\vs$ and $\vt$ at the tree level could affect on $S$ and $T$ oblique parameters, and thus can dramatically change the $W$-boson mass from what the SM predicts.
 We found that, the new $m_W$ measured at CDF-II experiments favorite non-zero mass splitting among the $h_2,\,h_3,\,A, H^\pm$ and $H^{\pm\pm}$.

-The precise measurements of the W boson mass made by CDF and other experiments continue to play a crucial part in putting the Standard Model to the test and in the quest for novel physics outside of the SM.
+All the above, it is noteworthy that the precise measurements of the $W$ boson mass made by CDF, and many others experiments, continue to play a crucial part in putting the SM to the test and in the quest for novel physics outside of the SM.